 McDonald then "poured her energy and passion" into the ambitious Peppermint Twist, a light-hearted portrait of teens in a 60s era small town.
 The show incorporated music, colourful sets and graphics.
 It performed solidly among its teen target audience, but McDonald was surprised it got given a prime time slot.
 Peppermint Twist was axed long before the planned 50 episodes had been produced.

-McDonald's hopes of maturing into "a raddled, chain-smoking 57-year-old senior drama producer in a structured television company" faced setbacks after Television New Zealand closed its in-house drama department.
+Dreams hopes of maturing into "a raddled, chain-smoking 57-year-old senior drama producer in a structured television company" faced setbacks after Television New Zealand closed its in-house drama department.
 McDonald was working with Peter Sharp on Maurice Gee kidult series The Champion at the time.
-McDonald and Sharp travelled to Hollywood to audition actors for the show's central role, a black WW2 serviceman stranded down under.
+McDonald and Sharp travelled to Hollywood to audition actors for the show's central role, a black WW2 serviceman stranded downunder.
 The pair narrowly turned down then-unknown actor Cuba Gooding Jr for the part.

 There was also an extended run as presenter of gardening show Ground Force.
 In 2007 McDonald was made an ONZM (Officer of the Order of New Zealand) for services to entertainment.
 Soon after she returned to Downstage Theatre, to star in one woman play My Brilliant Divorce.
-She continues to appear on screen, including in tele-movie Rage, based on the 1981 tour.
-Her daughter Kate McGill also has the acting bug.
+She continues to act, including in tele-movie Rage, based on the 1981 tour, and 2018 Tom Scott stageplay Joan.
+McDonald's daughter Kate McGill was part of the cast.

 'Ginette McDonald - Funny As Interview' (Video Interview) NZ On Screen website.
 Director Rupert Mackenzie.
 Loaded 6 September 2019.
 Accessed 20 December 2019